 - Marketing Campaign Information: Your sales campaign and marketing metrics.
 Integrated with customer and transaction information, your CRM software can help you create, employ and maintain more strategic digital marketing campaigns.
 You learn where to deploy online ads and promotions exactly where they’ll draw the most traffic, nurture the most leads and ultimately create the most sales.

-“Relationship” is the key word when it comes to CRM.
-At its core, successful CRM is digital tools helping businesses better connect and serve real people in real time.
+“Relationship” is the keyword when it comes to CRM.
+At its core, successful CRM is a digital tool helping businesses better connect and serve real people in real time.
 The best CRM systems do this by harmonizing much of the sales and customer data businesses already use, just in disparate or hard-to-manage places.
-Today’s CRM software synthesizes this data in one place, maps client or sales trends and lets you identify fresh ways to apply consumer knowledge for a brighter
+Today’s CRM software synthesizes this data in one place, maps client or sales trends, and lets you identify fresh ways to apply consumer knowledge for a brighter sales future.

 In other words, CRM systems help you know your current and potential customers — then better serve them.